RLOpenCatalyst/cc-doc/source/features.rst

  Time-period: This will be a drop-down box that allows the user to choose the time-period.
 Available choices shall be

+  Yesterday: Will mean the time-period from yesterday 12:00am to 11:59pm.
   This day: Will mean the time-period from 12:00am of the current date to now.
   This week: Will mean the time-priod from 12:00am of Monday of the current week to now This month: Will mean the time-period from 12:00am of 1st of the current month to now